-Timely submitted proposals initially will be reviewed by the appropriate EPA Regional Office to determine compliance with the applicable threshold criteria for assessment grants (Section III.C).
+Timely submitted proposals initially will be reviewed by the appropriate EPA Regional Office to determine compliance with the applicable threshold criteria for RLF grants (Section III.B).
 The threshold criteria review is pass/fail.
 Applicants deemed ineligible for funding consideration as a result of the threshold criteria review will be notified within 15 calendar days of the ineligibility determination.
-All proposals that pass the threshold criteria review will then be evaluated by national evaluation panels chosen for their expertise in the range of activities associated with the brownfield assessment.
+All proposals that pass the threshold criteria review will then be evaluated by national evaluation panels chosen for their expertise in the range of activities associated with the brownfields cleanup.
 The national evaluation panels will be composed of EPA staff and potentially other federal agency representatives.
 Eligible proposals will be evaluated based on the criteria below.

-For evaluation and selection purposes, EPA's Office of Brownfields and Land Revitalization (OBLR) will prepare two ranked lists of eligible proposals.
-One list will be comprised of "new" applicants defined as those applicants who have never received an EPA brownfields grant before with the exception of a pilot grant EPA awarded in 2002 or earlier.
-A second list will be comprised of "existing and former" applicants defined as those applicants who have a current brownfields grant or have had a grant that was awarded in 2003 or later, but have not receive an award in FY 2013.
+For evaluation and selection purposes, EPA's Office of Brownfields and Land Revitalization (OBLR) will prepare two ranked lists of eligible RLF proposals.
+One list will be comprised of

+"new" applicants defined as those applicants who have never received an EPA brownfields RLF grant before with the exception of a pilot grant EPA awarded in 2002 or earlier.
+A second list will be comprised of "existing and former" applicants defined as those applicants who have a current brownfields RLF grant or have had a grant that was awarded in 2003 or later.
 The Agency intends to use approximately 50% of the total amount of funding available under this announcement for grants to "new" applicants.
 This percentage is an estimate and is subject to change based on funding levels, the quality of proposals received and other applicable considerations.

-OBLR will provide both lists to the Selection Official, who is responsible for further consideration of the proposals and final selection of grant recipients.
-Proposals will be selected for award by this Official based on their evaluated point scores, the availability of funds, and, if and as appropriate, consideration of the other factors described in Section V.C.
+Completed evaluations will then be referred to the Selection Official, who is responsible for further consideration of the proposals and final selection of grant recipients.
+Proposals will be selected for award by this Official based on their evaluated point scores, the availability of funds, and the consideration of the other factors described in Section V.C., as appropriate.

 V.B.
-Ranking Criteria for Assessment Grants
+Ranking Criteria for Revolving Loan Fund Grants

-If your proposal passes the threshold eligibility review (see Section III.C), your responses to the ranking criteria below will be evaluated and scored by national evaluation panels.
-Your proposal may be assigned up to 200 points based on the ranking criteria.
-Respond to the following ranking criteria below in your proposal.
+If your proposal passes the threshold criteria review (see Section III.B), your responses to the ranking criteria below will be evaluated and scored by national evaluation panels.
+Your proposal may be assigned up to 100 points based on the criteria below.
+Respond to the following ranking criteria below in your narrative proposal.

-1. Community Need [45 points]
+1. Community Need [15 points]

-This section of your proposal provides the context for your project.
-The needs defined in this section should provide the foundation of your later discussion of the brownfields project, planned community engagement and partnerships and the ways the project will ultimately benefit your targeted community (both outputs and outcomes).
+This section of your proposal provides the context for your revolving loan fund program.
+The needs defined in this section should provide the foundation of your later discussion of the brownfields RLF program, planned community engagement and partnerships, and the ways the RLF program will ultimately benefit your targeted community (both outputs and outcomes).
 This section of your narrative should identify your targeted community, as well as the community's brownfield issues and the impacts they have on the targeted community in which they are located.
 This section should also present the environmental, health and/or welfare, and economic challenges faced by the targeted community as related to its brownfields.
-Proposals will be evaluated on the quality and extent to which you have presented a compelling picture of your brownfield(s) and the needs of your targeted community.
+Proposals will be evaluated on the quality and extent to which you have presented a compelling picture of your brownfield(s) and needs of your targeted community.

-All proposals should demonstrate how the grant will serve a community(ies) to address or facilitate the identification and reduction of threats to the health or welfare of children, pregnant women, minority or low-income communities, or other sensitive populations; and/or will serve a community(ies) that is unable to draw on other sources of funding because of the small population or low income of the community.
+All proposals should demonstrate that the grant will serve a community(ies) with a need to address or facilitate the identification and reduction of threats to the health or welfare of children, pregnant women, minority or low-income communities, or other sensitive populations; and/or will serve a community(ies) that have an inability to draw on other sources of funding because of, for example, the small population or low income of the community.